PrismaticDepths/neoprisma/README.md

 # NeoPrisma / nprisma

-NeoPrisma is a fast, clean, and reliable autoclicker & macro for MacOS.\
+NeoPrisma is a fast, clean, and reliable autoclicker & macro for MacOS & Windows.
 It is the successor to Prism's Autoclicker 4.0.

 | | nprisma | prism's autoclicker |